 Another infection that can result from contact with cats, toxoplasmosis

 , poses the most danger to unborn children of women who do not have immunity or antibodies to the agent.
 Cats harboring

-the parasite may not show any symptoms but will shed spores in their feces.
-The spores can become infectious within a day or 2.
+the parasite may not show any symptoms, but will shed spores in their stool.
+The spores can become infectious within a 1-2 days.